fabse-hack/water.rocket/README.md

 <a name="parachute-system"></a>
 ## 7. parachute system
-the parachute is made from a plastic film.
+The parachute is made from a plastic film.
-Is important that the parachute is not much compact in the top.
-The parachute cord have to be oranisized in the top.
+It's important that the parachute is not tightly packed at the top.
+The parachute cord should be organized at the top.

-In the top i use a piece of a second plastic bottle as jumping spring.
-The parachute pressed against the spring.
-The great door pressed against the parachute.
-The cord from the top holding the door and can be triggered from the servo.
+At the top, a piece of a second plastic bottle is used as a jumping spring.
+The parachute is pressed against the spring, and the Great door is pressed against the parachute.
+The cord from the top holds the door and can be triggered by the servo.

 here are some photos and animations:

 ![parachute](photos_animations/rocket_parachute1_slow.gif)